xNok/The-math-behind-kubernetes/README.md

 Kubernetes Operation and Management raises many interesting mathematical problems very similar to those I studies in Industrial Engineering.
 The repo is an opportunity to look at Kubernetes from another angle.

-## Whant to learn more about Kubernetes itself?
+## Want to learn more about Kubernetes itself?

 Here is a list of articles I wrote about managing Kubernetes Cluster and Improving developer experience with Kubernetes: